sunpengfei1122/DMU/readme.md

 # README

-This is the official code repository for the paper *"Delayed Memory Unit: Modeling Temporal Dependency Through Delay Gate"*.
+This is the code repository for the paper *"Delayed Memory Unit: Modeling Temporal Dependency Through Delay Gate"*.

 **Paper Details:**